meltemod/mysite/content/authors/admin/_index.md

 designing and delivering complex social science research projects that drive data-informed decisions for the public good.

-My leadership is grounded in deep, authentic relationships, a continuous pursuit of knowledge, and a commitment to strategic, forward-thinking solutions.
-I believe leadership is not defined by a title but by how one shows up to their work—with curiosity, care, and a vision for impact.
+My leadership is grounded in meaningful and authentic relationships, a continuous curiosity for learning, and a commitment to strategic, forward-thinking solutions.
+I believe leadership is not defined by a title but by how one shows up to their situations—with curiosity, care, and a vision for impact.
 I strive to lead in a way that builds trust, inspires action, and creates space for others to grow, while charting clear, purposeful paths toward shared goals.